-- Whether the subdivision design is in general accordance with Structure Plan A- Mount Cardrona Station Structure Plan. - Whether the subdivision has been approved by the Design Review Board and is consistent with the Mount Cardrona Station Design Guidelines (2008). - Location and form of pedestrian access. - Provision for stormwater management. - Orientation of lots to maximise solar gain.
+- Whether the subdivision design is in general accordance with Structure Plan A - Mount Cardrona Station Structure Plan. except that; - a) The intersection of Cardrona Valley Road and the Access Road, and the intersection of the Cardrona Ski Field Access Road and the Ski Field Link Road, may be moved up to 25 metres in any direction in order to enable safe and efficient functioning of those intersections.

-- The scale and nature of earthworks and the disposal of excess material. - Design of roads to provide a rural character and pedestrian friendly environment. - The allotment created can be adequately accessed and serviced (including for bulk reticulation) to provide for the maximum capacity of that allotment for subdivision and/or land use.
+- b) The roading design shall show a minimum separation distance of 25m between the Access Road / Cardrona Valley Road intersection and the Tuohy's Gully Road / Cardrona Valley Road intersection. - Whether the subdivision has been approved by the Design Review Board and is consistent with the Mount Cardrona Station Design Guidelines (2017). - Location and form of pedestrian access including the provision of easements in gross to secure public access over all areas identified as 'Key Pedestrian Linkages' and 'Public Easement in Gross' on Structure Plan C - Public Access Easements and Walkways. - Provision for stormwater management. - Orientation of lots to maximise solar gain. - The scale and nature of earthworks and the disposal of excess material. - Design of roads to provide a rural character and pedestrian friendly environment, including street lighting design and whether this avoids upward light spill into the night sky. - The allotment created can be adequately accessed and serviced (including for bulk reticulation) to provide for the maximum capacity of that allotment for subdivision and/or land use. - Natural hazards

-15.2.7.2 Site Subdivision Standards - Subdivision Design
+Site Subdivision Standards - Subdivision Design 15.2.7.2